MicrosoftDocs/azure-docs/articles/azure-monitor/insights/container-insights-azure-redhat-setup.md

 Azure Monitor for containers can be enabled for new, or one or more existing deployments of Azure RedHat Openshift using the following supported methods:

-- For an existing cluster rom the Azure portal or Azure CLI
+- For an existing cluster from the Azure portal or Azure CLI
 - For a new cluster using Azure CLI

 ## Supported and unsupported features